adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 }
 ```

-Every entry inside the array must point to a file that [exports an ace command](https://github.com/adonisjs/core/blob/develop/commands/GenerateKey.ts).
+Every entry inside the array must point to a file that [exports an Ace command](https://github.com/adonisjs/core/blob/develop/commands/GenerateKey.ts).
 Or it can export an [additional array of commands](https://github.com/adonisjs/core/blob/develop/commands/index.ts).

 The first entry, `./commands` is a reference to the commands directory of your project.
 Files inside this directory are scanned and registered as commands.

 ## Creating a new command

-You can create a new command by running the following ace command.
+You can create a new command by running the following Ace command.

 ```sh
 node ace make:command Greet